About Mills College

-Mills offers graduate degree and certificate programs to approximately 600 students on an intimate campus with a total student body of more than 1,600.
+Mills offers graduate degree and certificate programs to approximately 600 students on an intimate campus with a total student body of about 1,600.
 Our graduate programs include: Studio Art, Computer Science, Dance, Education, English, Infant Mental Health, MBA, Music, Pre-Med, and Public Policy.
 In recent years, Mills has built on its tradition of innovation with the introduction of new joint graduate degrees, including the joint MBA/MA in educational leadership and the joint MPP/MBA degree.

 Ranked sixth among top colleges in the West by U.S. News & World Report, Mills also has been named one of the top "Great Schools, Great Prices" for high academic quality relative to net cost of attendance.
 Mills was recognized as one of The Best 379 Colleges and one of the greenest colleges in the nation by The Princeton Review.
 The Washington Monthly also ranked Mills one of the top 10 master's universities in the United States.

 The Mills advanced-degree candidates are accomplished students who are drawn by the outstanding reputation of our curriculum, faculty, and the intellectual environment of the campus itself.
 Graduate programs at Mills offer serious students an opportunity to delve intensely into their field of study in an inclusive environment while crossing traditional disciplinary boundaries and exploring new ways of thinking.